ctdarwell/TASSELmanip/README.md

 There should be five columns in the Tassel results file names: ['Trait', 'Marker', 'Chr', 'Pos', 'p'].
 If not contact me and I will help to generalise the program to accomodate different Tassel output formats.
 The Tassel file should be tab separated.

 MSU gene list is as downloaded format (reduced here as 'genes.csv').
 NB runtime may take several (i.e. 3-4) hours - may parallelise in future.
-The files 'genes.csv' & 'tassel.txt' are redacted test run files to be placed in the same directory as the program scripts.
+The files 'genes.csv' & 'tassel.txt' are redacted/reduced test run files to be placed in the same directory as the program scripts.
 It should run out of the box.